Kingxukai/linux/Documentation/bpf/map_sk_storage.rst

     }

-Please see the ``tools/testing/selftests/bpf`` directory for functional examples.
+Please see the woke ``tools/testing/selftests/bpf`` directory for functional examples.

 References